rahulpandharkar/Employee_Tracking/README.md

 2. **Add your Android app:** Include your app (package name found in `android/app/src/main/AndroidManifest.xml`) in the Firebase project.
 Visit the [Adding Android App to Firebase](https://firebase.google.com/docs/android/setup?authuser=0&hl=en).
 3. **Enable Firebase Authentication:** Activate Firebase Authentication for your app.
 4. **Set up Firestore:** Configure Firestore to store employee check-in/check-out data.
+5. **Setup FCM Messaging** Use the Google Cloud Service account to generate a service key in order to get the file `service_token.json` as per my code.
+Visit the [Google Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page to generate the key.